jdcloudcom/en/documentation/Management/Driectory-Service/Operation-Guide/Local-AD-Prepartion.md

 10. Select **IP address of Primary Server**, and enter the DNS address of JD Cloud Directory Service recorded earlier.
 In this example, those are: 10.0.0.9, 10.0.0.10

-    After entering the DNS address, you may encounter errors such as “Timeout” or “Unresolvable”.
+    After entering the DNS address, you may encounter errors such as "Timeout" or "Unresolvable".
 These errors can be ignored generally.

 ![图片](https://github.com/jdcloudcom/cn/blob/joytaobao-ad-2019011501/image/DirectoryService/cn/Local-AD-Prepartion-cn-2.png)